-Have you ever wondered why some people seem to go on the defensive all the time and make their problems about you?
+Have you ever wondered why some people seem to go on the defensive and make their problems about you?

-Defensive behaviour is a pattern that is repeated and from my experience, it’s usually done by people who have a problem with themselves.
-Defensive behaviour temporarily makes us feel better about ourselves.
-Invariably it can put us in a very awkward place and in some circumstances, can make us look and feel less credible.
+Defensive behaviour is a pattern that is repeated, usually by people who have a problem with themselves.
+Defensive behaviour although it can temporarily make us feel better about ourselves, it can put us in a very awkward place and in some cases can make us look and feel less credible.

-I believe that with personal growth, we’re less likely to use this kind of behaviour and more likely to be tolerant of ourselves and therefore tolerant of other people.
-Sadly, that’s not always the case.
+Through personal growth we’re more likely to be tolerant of ourselves and therefore tolerant of others.
 We’re also likely to have more time to listen and accept what other people say and are less likely to ‘fly off the handle’ at every little thing.

-The good thing is that being defensive is a persistently bad habit that can be easily remedied.
-I think we know if we go on the defensive, but most of us will probably choose to ignore it, or won’t agree because we see someone else as the problem and not us.
+The good thing is that being defensive is a bad habit that can be easily remedied.
+It’s not easily agreed, we choose to ignore it, but going on the defensive is something we do when we see someone else as the problem and not us.

 Taking responsibility for what we say and how we say it, is the first step to changing defensive behaviour.
-Sometimes when someone says something to us, it’s usually to help or make what we do better, therefore perhaps we should take what’s said in the manner it’s suggested, unless of course the tone is wrong.
+Sometimes when someone says something to us, it’s usually to try to help us even if we don’t want the help, therefore perhaps we should take it in the manner it’s given, unless of course the tone is wrong.

 What we say should always be constructive, rather than something that could be perceived as critical.
 That is something I would advocate every time.